 This is where we focus our design efforts.
 Everything from balance, to weight and size is designed to help our customers play better and play more.

 When we design our paddles we start by identifying and establishing key performance objectives that will enable players to play better and play more.
 For us it comes down to 4 key requirements for our paddles.
-They have to be controllable, comfortable, powerful, durable and identifiable.
+They have to provide control, comfort, power, and be durable.

 By carefully specifying our core material and combining it with the highest quality fiberglass and wood our paddles have a softer feel.
 Our design keeps the ball on the paddle surface a fraction longer providing great control and the ability to spin the ball when you need to.

 In keeping with our objectives we wanted a paddle that was comfortable especially for those with a few acquired aches and pains.
 To do this we focus on weight, vibration absorption and grip shape.